 Under the Working Capital Facility (note 4), the Company has the ability to fix the price of payable copper for monthly volumes to be delivered to Concord under its offtake arrangements with Concord on a rolling basis, allowing the Company to fix the price of copper to be delivered for an agreed period of time.
 Under these arrangements, the Company will be required to provide cash collateral to Concord in the event that during the course of such arrangements, as tested on a weekly basis, the variation margin exposure to Concord is over an agreed threshold amount, currently fixed at \$3,500.
-During the period, the Company fixed the pricing of 325 metric tonnes of payable copper delivered per month for the first six months of 2021 with prices ranging between \$6,394 and \$6,402 per metric tonne of payable copper.
+During the six months ending June 30, 2021, the Company fixed the pricing of 325 metric tonnes of payable copper delivered per month totalling 1,950 metric tonnes for the first six months of 2021 with prices ranging between \$6,394 and \$6,402 per metric tonne of payable copper.
+During the six months ending June 30, 2021, the Company delivered 945 metric tonnes of copper under this hedging arrangement and recognized a loss of \$3,075 due to the delivery shortfall.
+As at June 30, 2021, the Company has no outstanding hedge positions.